 13. Embrace the love and encouragement from those who want to see you do well.

-14. Smile at everyone, you never know who’s day you’ll brighten.
+14. Smile at everyone.
+You never know whose day you’ll brighten.

-15. Start taking care of your emotions, learning our you are feeling, and if it’s negative emotions, finding something to bring those positive, feel-good emotions back.
+15. Start taking care of your emotions, learning what you are feeling, and if it’s negative emotions, finding something to bring those positive, feel-good emotions back.